LikeStrangersDo/Gongda_Python_summary/README.md

 4. Cartopy: https://scitools.org.uk/cartopy/docs/latest/index.html

 ## Python tutorials
 For learning Python, I recommend the tutorials below.
-They provide datasets with the codes, so you can run the codes and see the results from each step.
 For GEOS-Chem users, I particularly recommend the GEOS-Chem Python tutorial by Jiawei Zhuang.
-It gets you working with Python immediately.
+You may be able to use Python to process GEOS-Chem model outputs in 1 or 2 days.

 0. Python Data Science Handbook: https://jakevdp.github.io/PythonDataScienceHandbook/
 1. IPython Cookbook: https://ipython-books.github.io/